containers/buildah/troubleshooting.md

   * Verify that the `/etc/containers/registries.conf` file exists.
 If not, verify that the containers-common package is installed.
   * Verify that the entries in the `[registries.search]` section of the /etc/containers/registries file are valid and reachable.
+  * Verify that the image you requested is either fully qualified, or that it exists on one of your search registries.
+  * Verify that the image is public or that you have logged in to at least one search registry which contains the private image.
 ---
 ### 2) http: server gave HTTP response to HTTPS client